RaijmakersH/az900-labs/Instructions/Walkthroughs/12-Secure network traffic.md

 3. Click **Review + create** and then after the validation click **Create**.

-4. After the NSG is created, **Go to resource**.
+4. After the NSG is created, click **Go to resource**.

 5. Under **Settings** click **Network interfaces** and then **+ Associate**.

-6. Select **myVMNic** which the network interace for your new virtual machine.
+6. Select the network interace you identified in the previous task.

 # Task 3: Configure an inbound security port rule to allow RDP

-In this task, we willallow RDP to the virtual machine by configuring an inbound security port rule.
+In this task, we will allow RDP traffc to the virtual machine by configuring an inbound security port rule.

-1. Locate your new virtual machine.
+1. In the Azure portal, navigate to the blade of the **SimpleWinVM** virtual machine.

-3. On the **Overview** pane, click **Connect**.
+2. On the **Overview** pane, click **Connect**.

-4. Attempt to connect to the virutal machine using RDP.
+3. Attempt to connect to the virutal machine using RDP.
 By default the network security group does not allow RDP.
 Close the error window.

     ![Screenshot of the error message that the virtual machine connection has failed.](../images/1201.png)

-5. Under **Settings**, click on **Networking**, and notice the inbound rules for the **myNSGSecure (attached to network interface: myVMNic)** network security group deny all inbound traffic except traffic within the virtual network, including a load balancer.
+4. On the virtual machine blade, scroll down to the **Settings** section, click on **Networking**, and notice the inbound rules for the **myNSGSecure (attached to network interface: myVMNic)** network security group deny all inbound traffic except traffic within the virtual network and load balancer probes.

-6. Click **Add an Inbound port rule** to the right of the **myNSGSecure (attached to network interface: myVMNic)** network security group.
+5. On the **Inbound port rules** tab, click **Add inbound port rule** .
 Click **Add** when you are done.

     | Setting | Value |
     | -- | -- |